 This style of scotch glass has been around for centuries, yet there is something to be said about the classic elegance of this type of glass, and how it has stood the test of time.
 Custom engraved and perfectly weighted to fit your hand, the rounded sides of this scotch glass make it a pleasure to hold and drink from.

 You’ve probably noticed that we are enamored with engraving and monograms.
 These etched scotch glasses are the epitome of regal style, from the swirling monogram to the authentic gold rim.
 The perfect choice for dinner parties and special occasions, you might want to get more than one set.

 For the ardent whisky drinker, single malt scotch represents the best of the best.
 So to enjoy top shelf choices like Glenlivet 18 Year, or The Balvenie 15 Year, you want to really dive in and explore the complexities.
 This is the best single malt scotch glass because you can lower the temperature of the spirit with the stainless steel chilling ball without dilution.
 The tulip shape is engineered for swirling and opening up the aromas, which then funnel to the top for your nosing pleasure.

 More experienced tasters and drinkers always arrive at their favorite scotch.
-If you always serve the same variety, why not track down something that’s approved by the distillery?
-A special edition tulip shaped whisky glass with the brand name etched into the side is definitely a signal to your guests that you only serve the finest.
+If you always serve the same variety, why not track down something as unique as the liquor you are enjoying?
+A special edition tulip shaped scotch glass with your initials engraved on the side is definitely a signal to your guests that you only serve the finest.